johnsanterre/DataScience/class_001.md

 9. Homework 5-7 are very hard.
 10. Homework 8-9, are back to reasonable.
 11. Homework 10 is optional if you include two machine learning algorithms in final project.
+12. Our grading approach anticipates many of you feeling overwhelmed.
+13. Weeks 3-5 many of you will reach out to me concerned you are falling behind.

 # Importance
 Cake:  __Book__, Async, Homework